28 Proven Ways to Get a Work Promotion Without Asking

 Meeting your goals is one thing, but to build a strong following in the team, you need to help others achieve their goals.
 Never think of it in terms of “if I achieve my goals and others do not, I will be the one promoted.”

 Never achieve your goals at the expense of other team members.
-Building a reputation and a following means helping others achieve their goals also.
-A great manager’s main function is to help the whole team to be successful.
+Building a reputation and a following means helping others achieve their goals.
+A great manager’s main function is to help the whole team be successful.
 If you can help your manager achieve that by assisting others, you will boost your credentials and lay the foundation for success.

 Helping Others Tip: Take some time to look around the team to see who is struggling with their tasks.
 Approach them and respectfully offer your assistance.